Must-See Murals & Public Art in Cedar City, Parowan, and Brian Head

 This mural was unveiled on Veteran's day.
 Artist Daniel Growler is a member of the Cedar Band of Paiutes of the Paiute Indian Tribe of Utah and was born and raised in Cedar City.
 Describing himself as an "Indian Graphic Artist", he specializes in Native storytelling.
 The art installation is not a direct translation of the Paiute origin stories but is Growler's modern artistic interpretation.

-The mural can be found on the east side of Cedar Sports at 97 West Center Street, Cedar City, UT.
+The mural can be found on the east side of Home on the Desert Range at 97 West Center Street, Cedar City, UT.

 To find our third mural we're going to take a little walk around the building.
 On the west side of Cedar Sports, you'll find a black and white depiction of Cedar Breaks National Monument by artist Lone Coyote.
 The mural covers 450 square feet and was hand-painted.

-This mural can be found at 97 West Center Street on the Cedar Sports building.
+This mural can be found at 97 West Center Street on the Home on the Desert Range building.

 The newest addition to the bright and beautiful murals in Cedar City was painted by local artist Zoë Petersen on the side of the new non-profit Johnson Center for Community Arts & Education.
 The bright and musical mural reflects the variety of community arts programs available through this space.